-- 1.1 The Court delegates to the Senate all of its powers in relation to academic work and standards so that, subject to the terms of the Charter and the Statutes and to the powers reserved to the Court, the Senate is the principal body responsible for the academic work and standards of the University. - 1.2 These Standing Orders set out the requirements and expectations for the way in which the Senate shall work and the way in which it shall conduct its business. - 1.3 The composition, powers, and functions of the Senate as well as requirements in relation to elections, voting rights, and quoracy are prescribed in the Charter (Article 9), the Statutes (Statute 5), and the Ordinances (Section C). - 1.4 These Standing Orders should be read with the Charter, Statutes, and Ordinances as well as with other relevant instruments such as the Senate Statement of Primary Responsibilities and Delegations.
+- 1.1 The Court delegates to the Senate all of its powers in relation to academic work and standards so that, subject to the terms of the Charter and the Statutes and to the powers reserved to the Court, the Senate is the principal body responsible for the academic work and standards of the University. - 1.2 The Senate may approve the establishment or the disestablishment of Standing Committees of the Senate.
+The Standing Committees, with the approval of the Senate, may establish or disestablish Standing Sub-Committees. - 1.3 These Standing Orders set out the requirements and expectations for the way in which the Standing Committees and the Standing Sub-Committees shall work and the way in which they shall conduct their business. - 1.4 These Standing Orders should be read with the Charter, Statutes, and Ordinances as well as with other relevant instruments such as the Senate Statement of Primary Responsibilities and Delegations.
 In particular, terms used in these Standing Orders shall have the definitions given in the Charter, Statutes, and Ordinances unless indicated otherwise. - 1.5 Nothing in these Standing Orders shall be interpreted in a way that is contrary to the Charter, Statutes, and Ordinances.
 The Charter, Statutes, and Ordinances shall have primacy should these Standing Orders be found to be in any respect contrary to the Charter, Statutes, or Ordinances.